aiben-ch/LMM-Evaluation-Survey/README.md

 | Chatbot Arena | [Website](https://lmsys.org/arena/)                     |
 | OpenCompass   | [GitHub](https://github.com/open-compass/opencompass)   |

----

-> **Note:** This README consolidates benchmarks cited in the survey.
-Please refer to the paper for full details, citations, and extended descriptions.
+We welcome pull requests (PRs)!
+If you contribute five or more valid benchmarks with relevant details, your contribution will be acknowledged in the next update of the paper's Acknowledgment section.